 Here’s a chilling, hardcore reality: If you don’t plan for retirement, odds are you’ll end up working until you depart this Earth.
 And here’s a not-so-fun factoid to go with it.
 An astounding 76 percent of Los Angeles-area freelance journalists have nothing saved toward retirement.
 Odds are, the numbers for other freelancers, including writers, are similar.

 You might be in your twenties or thirties right now, when retirement seems a lifetime away, but sixty-five will arrive quicker than you expect.
 Without a retirement plan and the savings to go with it, you’ll still be working to make ends meet.
-For instance, if you don’t buy an apartment or invest in real estate in your early years, chances are that you’ll still have to pay rent from month to month and constantly need to generate income from writing to afford it when you’re older.
+For instance, if you don’t buy a retirement home or invest in real estate in your early years, chances are that you’ll still have to pay rent from month to month and constantly need to generate income from writing to afford it when you’re older.

 But in your mid to late sixties, will you still be relevant and working as a writer?
 Will you even want to?
 The way things are going, it’s a safe bet you won’t be able to count on Social Security to keep you afloat.
 This can mean that without a substantial savings, you can easily find yourself bagging groceries to make ends meet.
 Sure, you’ll be dining on salmon and tuna, but it will be from a can meant for your feline friend.